sagar-uprety/blogs-backup-hashnode/clr7x6l7i000008l7bazndket.md

 ### Introduction

-If you landed up here, you are most likely to be familiar with the AWS land, and planning to add that certification to your portfolio!
-If that sounds like you, you are in the right place.
-Truth be told, the AWS Certified Solutions Architect Associate is not a piece of cake unless you have 1-2 years of professional experience and can draw AWS architecture in your head.
+If you've landed here, you're likely familiar with the AWS landscape and planning to add that certification to your portfolio!
+If that sounds like you, you're in the right place.
+To be honest, the AWS Certified Solutions Architect Associate is not a walk in the park unless you have 1-2 years of professional experience and can visualize AWS architecture in your head.

-But, at the same time, it's not super difficult.
-I would like to think of it as both challenging and rewarding.
-As someone who scored 961 out of 1000 on the exam with just over 4 months of professional experience (at the time of the exam), I am excited to share my experiences, learning approach, resources I used, and insights to help others pursue this certification.
+However, it's not overly difficult either.
+I like to think of it as both challenging and rewarding.
+As someone who scored 961 out of 1000 on the exam with just over 4 months of professional experience (at the time of the exam), I am eager to share my experiences, learning approach, resources I used, and insights to help others pursue this certification.

 ### **About the Exam**